finger563/esp-nfc-pairing-example/README.md

 Example application for ESP32 to demonstrate NFC OOB BLE pairing with an Android phone.

-This example is based on the following example from the ESP-IDF repository:

 ## Cloning

 Since this repo contains a submodule, you need to make sure you clone it